TeachBooks/deploy-book-workflow/README.md

 - `PULL_REQUESTS_TO_DEPLOY` which is set to `*` (all branches) whenver it's not defined in the repository ariables.
   - This defines the pull requests to deploy
   - It should be a space-seperated list of pull request numbers, e.g. '1 2 3'
+  - If building of pull request is unwanted, PULL_REQUESTS_TO_DEPLOY may be set to ' ' (space).
 - `BRANCHES_TO_PREPROCESS` which is to to ` ` (just a space = no branch) whenever it's not defined in the repository variables
   - This defines the branches to preprocess with the [`TeachBooks` package](https://teachbooks.io/TeachBooks/cli/cli.html#cmdoption-teachbooks-build), which removed book-pages and config lines defined with `# START REMOVE FROM RELEASE` and `# END REMOVE FROM RELEASE`
   - It should be a space-separated list of branch names, e.g. 'main second third'.